UniPR-3D: Towards Universal Visual Place Recognition with Visual Geometry Grounded Transformer: Experiments

-\textbf{Sequence-level Matching} we compare against a diverse set of existing sequence-matching VPR methods, SeqSLAM~\cite{seqslam}, SeqNet~\cite{seqnet}, SeqMatchNet~\cite{seqmatchnet}, Delta Descriptors~\cite{delta}, JIST~\cite{jist}, sVPR~\cite{svpr}, SeqVLAD~\cite{seqvlad}, CaseVPR~\cite{casevpr}.
-In the multi-frame experiments, we establish a unified benchmark by retraining all compared models on the MSLS dataset to ensure a fair comparison.
-As shown in Tab.~\ref{tab:sequence}, our method achieves superior performance on multi-frame matching tasks, consistently outperforming existing approaches across all datasets and evaluation metrics.
-In Tab.~\ref{tab:seqence2}, we further report results on the Oxford dataset under different retrieval distance thresholds(2m, 25m).
-We find that setting the retrieval distance to 2\,m better reflects the performance differences among competing methods.
-Our method achieves improvements exceeding \textbf{10}\% over the state of the art.
-These results clearly demonstrate the strength of our approach in capturing stable 3D structural information and maintaining robustness against variations in illumination, weather, and viewpoint.
-Our sequence-level framework effectively leverages spatial information across frames, and the significant performance gains highlight the importance and potential of incorporating 3D tokens into future VPR research.
+\textbf{Sequence Matching.} We compare against a diverse set of existing sequence-matching VPR methods: SeqSLAM~\cite{seqslam}, SeqNet~\cite{seqnet}, SeqMatchNet~\cite{seqmatchnet}, Delta Descriptors~\cite{delta}, JIST~\cite{jist}, sVPR~\cite{svpr}, SeqVLAD~\cite{seqvlad} and CaseVPR~\cite{casevpr}.
+We retrain all competing models on the MSLS dataset to ensure a fair comparison.
+As shown in Tab.~\ref{tab:sequence}, our method delivers superior performance on multi-frame matching tasks, consistently outperforming prior approaches across all datasets and evaluation metrics.
+In Tab.~\ref{tab:seqence2}, we additionally report results on the Oxford dataset under different retrieval distance thresholds (2\,m, 25\,m).
+We find that the stricter 2\,m threshold more clearly exposes performance differences among methods.
+Under this setting, UniPR-3D surpasses the previous state of the art by more than \textbf{10}\%.
+These results clearly show the effectiveness of UniPR-3D in capturing 3D structural cues from multiple views, and maintaining robustness against variations in illumination, weather, and viewpoint.
+By leveraging spatial information across frames in a geometry-aware manner, our sequence-level framework highlights the significant benefits and future potential of incorporating 3D tokens into VPR systems.